Raspberry Pi Camera Pinout: What It Is and How to Use It

 Start by fixing the ribbon cable in the camera port.
 Also, you can place the cable slots in the connector.
 That said, the connector is between the micro-HDMI and USB ports.
 Plus, the spaces have silver connectors that face the micro-HDMI ports.

 But, if you’re unsure how to fix it, ensure that your ribbon cable (the blue portion) faces the Raspberry Pi’s USB ports.
-After that, you can boot your Raspberry (plugging it to power and turning it on).
+After that, you can boot your Raspberry (plugging it into power and turning it on).

 With this, you can look at the terminal window to run the commands.
 This action will help you update your Raspberry Pi.